seanpmaxwell/overnight/src/core/README.md

 ## What is it

-OvernightJS is a clean simple library to add TypeScript decorators for methods meant to call Express routes.
+OvernightJS is a simple library to add TypeScript decorators for methods meant to call Express routes.
+It also includes a package for managing json-web-tokens and showing logs.

 ## Features
 * Define a base route using a @Controller decorator.
-* Define routes on GET, POST, PUT, and DELETE verbs for methods in the controller.
+* @Get, @Post, @Put, and @Delete decorators to convert controller methods into Express routes.
-* Decorator for Express Router Middleware
+* @Middleware decorator
 * Server superclass to initialize ExpressJS server and setup controllers.
-* Master repo includes sample application if you want to practice with an API calling tool such as Postman.
+* Master repo includes a sample application, if you want to practice with an API calling tool such as Postman.
 * Allows for adding your own custom Router classes if you don't want to use the standard express Router
 * Fully type safe :)

 ## Why OvernightJS
 OvernightJS isn't meant to be a replacement for Express.
 If you're already somewhat familiar with ExpressJS, you can learn Overnight in about 10 minutes.
 There are some other frameworks which do add decorators for Express such as NestJS and TsExpressDecorators, but these are massive frameworks with entire websites dedicated to their documentation.
 OvernightJS